 What is an occupancy monitoring system?

-The dashboard is cloud based and can be accessed at any time, from any connected device.
-It can also be configured to send instant alerts to the building manager if specific activity takes place (e.g. flooding in the toilet) or if a planned activity does not take place (e.g. janitor does not perform cleaning at the scheduled time or the number of people in an area crosses the COVID threshold).
+The dashboard is cloud-based and can be accessed at any time, from any connected device.
+It can also be configured to send instant alerts to the building manager if a specific activity takes place (e.g. flooding in the toilet) or if a planned activity does not take place (e.g. janitor does not perform cleaning at the scheduled time or the number of people in an area crosses the COVID threshold).

 The need for washroom occupancy monitoring :

-A well-functioning washroom occupancy monitoring system is needed to ensure maintenance of proper hygiene in the washroom through regular cleaning.
-Besides, it also ensures safety in these times of Covid 19 pandemic by helping in the implementation of social distancing.
+A well-functioning washroom occupancy monitoring system is needed to ensure the maintenance of proper hygiene in the washroom through regular cleaning.
+Besides, it also ensures safety in these times of the Covid 19 pandemic by helping in the implementation of social distancing.

-Benefits of IoT enabled washroom occupancy monitoring
+Benefits of IoT-enabled washroom occupancy monitoring

 Washroom cleaning on-demand